What Types of Insurance Do Fitness Businesses Need?

 - Location: Businesses located in highly populated metropolitan areas will typically pay more for insurance.

-- Number of employees: More employees means more potential claims and higher insurance cost.
+- Number of employees: More employees mean more potential claims and higher insurance costs.

 Make sure you’re covered